 - Purchase Annuity with a part of or the entire Death Benefit amount.

-When it comes to purchasing Annuity, the nominee can choose to buy it from SBI Life or any other life insurance company of their choice.
-However, the nominee can use only up to 50% of the proceeds to buy an annuity from the different insurer as per IRDAI regulation.
+When it comes to purchasing an Annuity, the nominee can choose to buy it from SBI Life or any other life insurance company of their choice.
+However, the nominee can use only up to 50% of the proceeds to buy an annuity from a different insurer as per IRDAI regulation.

 Even though the SBI Life Retire Smart Plan is an insurance-cum-investment policy, it does not offer any Sum Assured as Death Benefit.